PonXuenLin/ponxuenlin/README.md

 Student of University of Teknology Malaysia
 -------------------------------------------

-A first year Networking and Cyber Security student at University of Teknology Malaysia
+A first year Computer Science (Computer Networks and Security) student at University of Teknology Malaysia

 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [ponxuenlin@graduate.utm.my](mailto:ponxuenlin@graduate.utm.my)